Portrait of Vittorio Giulini and La Marchesa - Italy

 If you were to give one advice to the generation that will take over your houses, what would it be?

 I have noticed that young people consider ancient properties as not modern, too expensive and, therefore, without any apparent economic purpose.
 I think that they are wrong.
-In fact, a new type of “modern tourism” emerges which is looking for a more experiential journeys and travel: to experience something that one will never forget.
-Thus, I would suggest to the new generations of home owners to preserve the “taste” of their ancient private houses, so they would be able to share the authentic value of their property and, by implementing new strategies for promoting and offering new experiences to the public, even obtain economically profitable results.
+In fact, a new type of “modern tourism” emerges which is looking for a more experiential journey and travel: to experience something that one will never forget.
+Thus, I would suggest to the new generations of homeowners to preserve the “taste” of their ancient private houses, so they would be able to share the authentic value of their property and, by implementing new strategies for promoting and offering new experiences to the public, even obtain economically profitable results.

 In May, for our second portrait, we will go to Spain, precisely to a region, Catalonia, full of traditions and untouched nature.
 There we will interview Joan Botey to discover and learn about his historical masia, a rural construction dating from the Kingdom of Aragon that forms an integral part of the Spanish historical heritage.